-This is an excerpt from Tennis Anatomy eBook by E. Paul Roetert & Mark Kovacs.
+This is an excerpt from Tennis Anatomy by Paul Roetert & Mark S. Kovacs.

 Although elite players don’t come to the net as much as they used to since passing shots have improved significantly with new equipment, volleys are still an important part of the game, especially if you predominantly play doubles.

 The net game is still critical for doubles play at every level.
 Many points in doubles are won by a well-angled volley or put-away overhead.
 In addition, as players adjust to strong passing shots, they will learn new skills and methods related to attacking the net.
 All-court players in particular are continually looking for ways to end the point by moving forward.
 Many athletes who do not play at the professional level also look for a variety of ways to put away the ball.

 Being fit enough to endure a long match while pressuring your opponent could be the difference between winning and losing.
 Coaches know that good volleys are hit with the feet as well as the hands.
 You have to be in proper position to volley well.
 Therefore, training the legs is probably the most important activity you can participate in to become a good volleyer.
 Lunges in all directions should receive particular attention because these movements mimic the on-court demands for volleying.